Mobile app ‘finds anti-cancer molecules in food’

 Can Mobile App explore the impact that different combinations of drugs and food-based molecules could have on individuals?

 The research also suggests existing anti-diabetic and anti-microbial drugs could play a role in anti-cancer therapy.
 Lead researcher Dr. Krill Veselkov, from Imperial College London’s department of surgery and cancer, said: “This is a groundbreaking moment for us.
 “The next step is to use AI technologies to explore the impact that different combinations of drugs and food-based molecules could have on individuals.”

 Weilin Wu, Cancer Research UK’s health information officer, said: “This intriguing study suggests we might be able to find leads for new cancer therapies among the naturally occurring chemicals that make up our food and drink.
 “But even if this approach bears fruit, there’s a long road ahead to develop them into cancer treatments and test whether they’re effective in treating the disease.

 “Your overall diet is much more important for reducing cancer risk than eating a particular type of food.
-“There’s good evidence that you can reduce your cancer risk by eating more foods high in fibre, like fruit and veg, and cutting down on processed and red meat, and high calorie foods and drink.”
+“There’s good evidence that you can reduce your cancer risk by eating more foods high in fiber, like fruit and veg, and cutting down on processed and red meat, and high-calorie foods and drink.”
 The app is a partnership between Imperial College London and the Vodafone Foundation.
 The findings have been published in Nature.